 C.A.R.E is about creating a smooth, efficient and collaborative IEP process.
 This way we can move on from the paperwork part, and get back to the business of intervention and academic success.
 For more detailed information, please keep an eye out for my article entitled, “Autism in the schools: IEP best practices at work,” coming out in the next SIG 16 Perspectives issue.

 Kerry Davis, EdD, CCC-SLP, is a city-wide speech-language pathologist in the Boston area.
 Her areas of interest include working with children with multiple disabilities, inclusion in education and professional development.
 The views on this blog are her own and do not represent those of her employer.
-Dr. Davis can be followed on Twitter at @DrKDavisslp.
+Follow her on Twitter at @DrKDavisslp.